Applications for the 2024 MPL Programme have now closed. The role will re-open in January 2025.

 Course Information

-During this phase you’ll study the required theoretical knowledge and complete the 13 ground school exams.
+The training for the MPL Cadet Programme begins with a theoretical training phase which is where you’ll study the required theoretical knowledge and complete the 13 ATPL exams.

-Duration – 750 hours/26 weeks
+Duration – 750 hours/6.5 months

 Location – A combination of remote Computer-Based Training (CBT), virtual classroom learning (from your home location), and in-person classroom learning.
 You’ll also complete some observation flights from your local airport during this period.

-Phase 2 – Basic Flying Training
+Phase 1 – Core Flying Skills

-Phase 3 – Intermediate & Advanced Flying Training
+Phase 3 – Intermediate Flying Training

 Funding